-Appendix 1 Other Facilities and Organisations in Hatfield Peverel
+19.1 Appendix 1 Other Facilities and Organisations in Hatfield Peverel

-- The Strutt Memorial Ground (known as the Rec) is a large green open space in the centre of the village beside the Village Hall.
+- 19.1.1 The Strutt Memorial Ground (known as the Rec) is a large green open space in the centre of the village beside the Village Hall.
 It provides a green area for recreation and is also used for large events like Party in the Park.
 The Rec has play equipment purchased with grants obtained by HPPC.
-It has the potential for further leisure and recreational development. - The Keith Bigden Memorial Ground is situated further from the centre of the village and provides an area for the Football and Bowls Clubs to meet.
+It has the potential for further leisure and recreational development. - 19.1.2 The Keith Bigden Memorial Ground is situated further from the centre of the village and provides an area for the Football and Bowls Clubs to meet.

 The disadvantage is that the access to the ground is along an unlit footpath beside Maldon Road and a country lane.
-The area has the potential for further leisure and sports use. - Nounsley Play Area has play equipment purchased with grants obtained by HPPC.
-This area also has the potential for further leisure and recreational development. - The Hatfield Peverel Review which was circulated bi-monthly has now been replaced by a monthly online village magazine called the "Village Voice".
-Hard copies are available. - The Village Hall was provided by and for the community on a self-help basis in the 1980s and is used for the benefit of the community as a whole.
+The area has the potential for further leisure and sports use. - 19.1.3 Nounsley Play Area has play equipment purchased with grants obtained by HPPC.
+This area also has the potential for further leisure and recreational development. - 19.1.4 The Hatfield Peverel Review provides information on events and is circulated to every home in the Parish bi-monthly. - 19.1.5 The Village Hall was provided by and for the community on a self-help basis in the 1980s and is used for the benefit of the community as a whole.

 There is a large main hall with a stage, built with a high roof for sports use, several smaller meeting rooms, and a lounge bar for events.
 The facility is now beginning to suffer from lack of support both financially and from community involvement.
-This amenity has potential for greater use. - There are two allotment sites on leased ground off Church Road run by the Allotment Association and a Horticultural Society which meets regularly and holds a Spring and Autumn Show. - There are various Clubs and Societies who meet regularly: Hadfelda Choir, Wine, and Flower Clubs, W.I., Every Members Club, Mother & Toddler Groups, Edward Bear Club, in the Village Hall, Church Hall or the Scout & Guide HQ.
+This amenity has potential for greater use. - 19.1.6 There are 2 allotment sites on leased ground off Church Road run by the Allotment Association and a Horticultural Society which meets regularly and holds a Spring and Autumn Show. - 19.1.7 There are various Clubs and Societies who meet regularly: Hadfelda Ladies Choir, Wine, and Flower Clubs, W.I., Every Members Club, Mother & Toddler Groups, Edward Bear Club, in the Village Hall, Church Hall or the Scout & Guide HQ.
 Bingo, and darts are available.
 Hatfield Peverel Art Group meet regularly and hold exhibitions.
 Other Sports and Activities include: Football, Exercise, Dance, Bowling, Table Tennis, Badminton and Tai Chi groups.
 The Cricket Club meet on their leased ground in Church Road.
-Hatfield Peverel Walkers lead organised walks in the area. - There are two churches: St Andrews (C of E) and Methodist Church which have services and groups of their own for various ages.
-They often hold coffee mornings.
+Hatfield Peverel Walkers lead organised walks in the area. - 19.1.8 There are two churches: St Andrews (C of E) and Methodist Church (Reality Church) which have services and groups of their own for various ages.

-- Uniformed Organisations including Beavers, Cubs, Scouts and Explorers for boys and girls, and Rainbows, Brownies and Guides are well represented in the Parish and meet at their HQ in Church Road.
-There is also a branch of the British Legion. - The Library puts on various events but is now only open 3 days per week.
-Book and Knitting groups use the facility. - WEA (Worker's Educational Association) has had a long-time presence in the village providing regular courses, daytime and evening on a wide variety of subjects. - Helen Rollason Centre provides support to those affected by cancer. - Refer to Map 13.2 Amenities for amenities in Hatfield Peverel Amenities.
+They often hold coffee mornings. - 19.1.9 Uniformed Organisations including Beavers, Cubs, Scouts and Explorers for boys and girls, and Rainbows, Brownies and Guides are well represented in the Parish and meet at their HQ in Church Road.
+There is also a branch of the British Legion. - 19.1.10 The Library puts on various events but is now only open 3 days per week.
+Book and Knitting groups use the facility. - 19.1.11 WEA (Worker's Educational Association) has had a long-time presence in the village providing regular courses, daytime and evening on a wide variety of subjects. - $19.1.12 \ \ Helen \ Rollason \ Centre \ provides \ support \ to \ those \ affected \ by \ cancer.$ - 19.1.13 Refer to Map 14.2 Amenities for amenities in Hatfield Peverel Amenities.

-Appendix 2 Non-Statutory Planning Community Action Plan (NSPCAP)
+19.2 Appendix 2 Non-Statutory Planning Community Action Plan (NSPCAP)